GitJer/HC-SR04/README.md

+# This repository is updated and moved to [here](https://github.com/GitJer/Some_RPI-Pico_stuff/tree/main/HCSR04)

+Please use the new repository!

+OLD TEXT:

 # HC-SR04 using the Raspberry Pi Pico PIO

 The HC-SR04 is an ultrasonic distance measurement unit ([datasheet](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf)).
 Basically, it works by sending a puls to the Trig pin, and measuring the pulse on the Echo pin.
 The length of the Echo pulse represents the distance to an object in front of the device.